Where History, Craft, and Couture Come to Life

 Innovative & Forward Thinking: Learn More About CPM on TV Santa Barbara

 At the Couture Pattern Museum, we preserve pieces of the remarkable "know-how" of haute couture by focusing on historical patterns.
-To validate the cultural and historical significance of our archive, we showcase both original and reconstructed costumes created by haute couture ateliers, professional seamstresses, Hollywood costume designers, as well as our museum members and students.
-Many of the patterns in our collection may be the last remaining copies in existence.
-Our collection provides a rare opportunity to study and appreciate the artistry and technical brilliance of couture design and construction.
+To validate the cultural and historical significance of our archive, we showcase both original costumes made in the Paris ateliers and reconstructed costumes created by or commissioned by the museum from haute couture seamstresses, Hollywood costume designers, as well as from our museum members and students.

 Upcoming Events